My Waru Reflections

 I asked her if her kids were going to starve that week?
 She didn’t answer.
 I told her that she didn’t fucken understand what I was going through then did she?

 I had just been employed as a social worker, had my degree, had a history of stable work and this was the kind of “help” I was getting.
 I was at a real low point in my life and this was how I was being treated by the system that is meant to help me.

 This issue isn’t something new.
 The majority of people on the benefit don’t want to be there, they want to work.
 They want more for their kids.

 When Mihi was lying on the ground looking for change under the fridge, shit man, I remember doing the exact same thing.
+I remember my MUM doing the same thing!
 Who in their right mind would think people on the benefit want to do that everyday?!

 And because I was treated like this I became self conscious and suspicious of every little stare.
 I’m gonna be honest, I evil eyed that next door neighbour in the movie and muttered ‘what the fuck are you looking at?’.
 I felt all THOSE emotions come back.
 I felt the emotions of being asked if I got the right kids when I went to pick up my three daughters from daycare.
 I felt the judgey eyes of the people outside as you walk into the WINZ office.
 I felt the stares of walking through Pak N Save with two carts, one for my groceries and one for my kids.